Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :firefoxSuggestBestMatch:
   This key is incremented when the "Top pick" checkbox is clicked.
+:firefoxSuggestBestMatchLearnMore:
+  This key is incremented when opening the learn more link for best match.
 :firefoxSuggestDataCollectionToggle:
   This key is incremented when the toggle switch for data collection is clicked.